Atlantic Canada: Maritime Provinces

 Walk Challenge: 1 2 3 4 5

 Roger & Jana Dorway have always appreciated the experiential, paradigm-expanding value of travel, and have been privileged to explore destinations on 5 continents.
 Since retirement, they’ve increased their commitment to discovering the world, fostering a growing desire to share cultural and historical insights as part of the WAI guide team.
-They look forward to sharing highlights of the Canadian Maritimes with you!
+They look forward to sharing highlights of the Maritime Provinces with you!

 Travelers arrive into Nova Scotia today at Halifax Stanfield International Airport.
 Our hotel for the next three nights is about a 30-minute taxi ride from the airport and a block away from the bustling Halifax Waterfront Boardwalk.
 The first group activity is a Welcome Orientation this evening, followed by dinner together at our hotel.

 Halifax Harbour Walk – 10 km, rated 2B

 Halifax is the largest city in the Maritime Provinces, and has been a center of commerce, culture, and the British claim to eastern Canada since it was established in the mid-18th century.
 Today’s walk starts by boarding a photogenic, oval-shaped Halifax Transit ferry, the oldest saltwater ferry vessels in North America, to access the Dartmouth Harbourfront Trail across the harbor.
 A second crossing returns us to Halifax and the Halifax Waterfront Boardwalk.
-Travelers are encouraged to “peel off” this guided event to explore the many Halifax attractions including: Maritime Museum of the Atlantic, with a memorable exhibit on the Titanic disaster; Citadel National Historic Site, linchpin of the early British control over Halifax Harbour, and the excellent new Canadian Museum of Immigration at Pier 21, chronicling the dramatic story of New World immigration.
-All day is free to explore the many attractions of this vibrant city on foot!
+Travelers are encouraged to “peel off” this guided event to explore the many Halifax attractions including: Maritime Museum of the Atlantic, with a memorable exhibit on the Titanic disaster; Citadel National Historic Site, linchpin of the early British control over Halifax Harbour; and the excellent new Canadian Museum of Immigration at Pier 21, chronicling the dramatic story of New World immigration.
+All day is free to explore the many points of interest of this vibrant city on foot!

 Lunenburg UNESCO World Heritage Walk – 7 km, rated 2A